What is the official name of your School?

 How often is the more formal feedback such as reports and parent/teacher meetings?

-Is Arabic taught as both a first language and second language at Horizon International School?
+Is Arabic taught as both a first language and second language in your school?

 Which other languages are taught?